-All important information regarding the consolidated and annual financial statements, the interim report, the financial calendar and information on security transactions sub-SITE.
+All important information regarding the consolidated and annual financial statements, the interim report, the financial calendar and information on security transactions subject to a reporting obligation can be found on our web site.
 In addition, we provide regular information on current developments within the framework of our investor relations activities and corporate communication.